Antonio-III/obsidian-notes/BSU/Smartphone Apps.md

 	}
 ```

-Inside "data", create a new `package`, and name it "dao".
+Inside "data", create a new `package`, and name it: "dao".

-Inside "dao", create a `kotlin class` file, select `interface`, and name it "NoteDao".
+Inside "dao", create a `kotlin class` file, select `interface`, and name it: "NoteDao".

 In "NoteDao", write this code:
 ```